MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/The Web and Cybersecurity.md

 # What is the Web and [[Cybersecurity]]?
 - the web refers to the vast network of interconnected documents and resources, linked by hyperlinks and URLs, accessible via the internet
-- [[cybersecurity]] involves protecting those internet-connected systems, including hardware, software, and data, from cyberattacks or unauthorized access
+- [[cybersecurity]] involves protecting those internet-connected systems, including hardware, software, and [[data]], from cyberattacks or unauthorized access

 # Importance of [[Cybersecurity]] on the Web
 - as the web has become integral to personal, educational, and business activities, its [[security]] is paramount
-	- protects sensitive data from theft or damage
+	- protects sensitive [[data]] from theft or damage
 	- ensures privacy for users
 	- maintains trust in digital transactions and communications
 - a breach in [[cybersecurity]] can lead to: